porsche-design-system/porsche-design-system/packages/components/src/components/flyout/flyout.examples.md

 ## Flyout with slotted Grid

-The `p-flyout` component makes decent changes to support the Porsche Design System Grid if used as slotted content.
+The `p-flyout` component makes decent changes to the Porsche Design System grid to give support if used as slotted content.
 The following example shows the visualization of the grid if used inside the flyout component:

 <template>
   <div class="playground">